 - CBBC - an anti bullying expert answers your questions

-Our guide for parents and carers also offers advice on how to tackle bullying.
+Our guide for parents and carers (PDF) also offers advice on how to tackle bullying.

 Bullying doesn't have to be face to face; sometimes it can be done using technology – mobile phones, comments on websites, emails, texts etc. This is often called online or cyberbullying and you don't have to put up with this.
 Visit Childline and Kidscape for advice.